epam/ai-dial/docs/user-guide.md

 ### Talk To

-In this section, you can view all models, applications and assistants that you have selected in My Applications section.
+In this section, you can view all models, applications and assistants that you have added to My Applications section.
 Here, you can select them to use in conversations.

 ![](./img/talk-to.png)

 #### Language Models

-1. In the **Talk to** area, click **Search on My applications** to navigate to **My applications** where you can display all models, applications and assistants that you have selected.
-Note, in the **DIAL Marketplace** section, you can view all the models available on your DIAL environment.
-There, you can select models to add them to **My applications**.
+1. In the **Talk to** area, click **Search on My applications** to navigate to [My applications](#my-applications) where you can display all models, applications and assistants that you have selected.
+Note, in the [DIAL Marketplace](#dial-marketplace) section, you can view all the models available on your DIAL environment.
+There, you can select models to add them to [My applications](#my-applications).
 2. To display just Models, disable all other **Types** and enable just **Models**.
 3. To select a model, click any of the available models or select its version in the dropdown list.
 The selected model will appear in the models list as pre-selected for the new conversation.